navkuun/navkuun/README.md

-Working on AI for business ops.
+Currently working on AI app for business ops.

 ### Tools and Languages